nodeminderjs/node-django-admin/README.md

 It requires [express](http://expressjs.com/) and [mongoose](http://mongoosejs.com/).

 Theres is a demo app in the *demo* dir.
-There are example config files, views and stylesheets you can use in your own project.
+There are example config files, models, views and stylesheets you can use in your own project.

 ![list view](http://1.bp.blogspot.com/-CGtruS6Wqag/UoTQh5F6Y9I/AAAAAAAAAFk/u1MHBYxZccM/s400/1.png)

 Disclaimer
 ----------